Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical

 The resulting best-fit ${\rm SFR}^*$ is shown in Table \ref{tab:best_SFR*}.
-Regardless of the assumption on the dust extinction law, the best-fit ${\rm SFR}^*$ do not change significantly and consistent with each other within the uncertainties.
-Thus, we use the result with SMC bootstrap estimation to discuss the evolution of the SFRF hereafter in this subsection.
+Regardless of the assumption on the dust attenuation law, the best-fit ${\rm SFR}^*$ does not change significantly and is consistent with each other within the uncertainties.
+Since recent ALMA observations in the high-$z$ universe suggest SMC-like attenuation law can be more appropriate in modeling high-$z$ SF galaxies \citep[e.g.,][]{fudamoto_alpine-alma_2020,schouws_significant_2021}, we use the result with SMC estimation to discuss the evolution of the SFRF hereafter in this subsection.

 To see the redshift evolution, we next compile measurements of the SFRF at a wide range of redshift using various probes of the SFR, and compare the best-fit Schechter parameters.
 At $z\lesssim3$, investigations with various probes are available and we compile results using H$\alpha$ \citep{sobral_large_2013}, infrared \citep{magnelli_evolution_2011}, and bolometric \citep{bell_star_2007,reddy_multiwavelength_2008} observations.
 At $z\gtrsim3$, on the other hand, we compare results using (dust-corrected) rest-frame UV LFs (S16) and those with not only rest-frame UV but also optical data including this work (A21; A22).
-For a fair comparison, from S16, we use results using a SMC-type IRX-$\beta$ relation in the dust correction of the UV LFs:
+For a fair comparison, from S16, we use results using an SMC-type $A_{\rm UV}$-$\beta$ relation in the dust correction of the UV LFs:

-Results in literature using other IMF are converted to the same IMF as we use in this work.
+Results in the literature using other IMF are converted to the same IMF as we use in this work.
 When best-fit Schechter parameters for the SFRF are not quoted in literature, we derive the best-fit parameters by ourselves using the result in the literature.
 The detailed procedure for this fit is given in Appendix \ref{apd:Schechter_fit}.